pottekkat/personal-website/content/posts/api-delivery.md

 These practices can ensure consistency in your APIs while making it efficient for your entire team to manage this consistency.
 You can also easily track, manage, and verify changes to your APIs and detect potential issues.

-This new API delivery pipeline can exist with your existing CI/CD pipelines.
+This new API delivery pipeline can work with your existing CI/CD pipelines.
 Such a pipeline can consist of:

 1. **Definitions**: To define APIs in a standard way.
 2. **Validations**: For validating the API definitions against set specifications.